andreypopp/type-systems/README.md

    shape will be fixed at the moment of creation, although it will still be possible to write functions which operate on a subset of a record's fields).

-For dealing with overloading and type casting qualified types will be added (think typeclasses).
+For dealing with overloading and type casting qualified types typeclasses are used.
 We are going to support a closed set of typeclasses at the moment.

-For tracking nullability it is planned to implement a restricted form of subtyping.
-We plan to use [Simple-Sub][] so that we keep principality and type inference.

 The code is heavily based on [tomprimozic/type-systems][].